Trees are lit up during a ceremony Sunday evening outside the...

 Four years ago, Gallagher also lost her husband, Kevin Gallagher, 46, to cancer.
 He also went through hospice care and just last year her daughter, Madeline, was awarded a scholarship from the organization to become a nurse.
 She said the organization has become like "family" to her.

-For more than three decades, officials from the Visiting Nurse Service and Hospice House of Suffolk have hosted an annual ceremony, where the trees in front of the building are lit up to honor those who have died in the last six months in hospice care.
+For more than three decades, officials from the Visiting Nurse Service & Hospice of Suffolk have hosted an annual ceremony, where the trees in front of the building are lit up to honor those who have died in the last six months in hospice care.
+A ceremony is held around Mother’s Day to honor those who died in the other six months of the year.

-Before the lighting, members of the hospice team took turns reading the names of 380 people who have died between April to October.
+Before the lighting Sunday evening, members of the hospice team took turns reading the names of 380 people who have died between April to October.
 Some family members followed name by name as they were read, others looked straight ahead and reflected, while one man wiped his face with a tissue.

 The event is hosted every November, right before the holidays, during a period that is difficult for many families grieving from loss, officials said.
 Music is played at the event, religious leaders give words of encouragement and the Northport Pipe and Drum Band close out the evening.